Family Therapy

 Where do family therapists practice?

 Family therapy can help with a variety of family-related challenges.
-For example, a family therapist may help individuals within the family resolve conflicts and improve communication difficulties, whether between siblings or between parents and children.
+For example, a family therapist may help family members of all ages resolve conflicts and overcome difficulties, whether between siblings, parents and children, or couples.
 A family doesn’t have to have major family issues to benefit from therapy.
-Some families may choose to pursue therapy when going through a major life transition, such as a marriage, relocation to a new city, or the death of a loved one.
+Some families may choose to pursue therapy when going through a significant life transition, such as a marriage, relocation to a new city, or the death of a loved one.
+In some cases, the therapist might recommend that individuals speak to a therapist one-on-one as a supplement to family therapy, such as a standard cognitive-behavioral therapist (CBT) for adults.
+Additionally, a young person in the family may benefit from seeing a CBT-trained therapist specializing in treatment for children and adolescents, particularly if they’re struggling with a more serious mental health issue like eating disorders or other mental illnesses.

 Family therapists often help families through an approach called systemic psychotherapy.
-Systemic therapy typically focuses on treating groups of individuals as a system.
+Systemic therapy typically focuses on treating groups of individuals in different ways as a system.
 This type of therapy can be used with any group of people that make up a system, including friends, coworkers, and family members.
-One of the core tenets of systemic therapy is the notion that when part of a system is broken, the whole system is affected.
+One of the core ideas of systemic therapy is that when a part of a system is broken, the whole system is affected.
 Systemic practice allows each individual in the family unit to discuss their feelings in a supportive environment.
-This process may start to heal wounds and repair communication challenges.
+A systemic family therapist with the proper expertise can help families begin to heal wounds, repair communication challenges, and provide families with the knowledge to develop close relationships that last.

 Functional family therapy